Some Galaxy S7 and Galaxy S7 Edge users are complaining about poor performance after installing Android Nougat.

-Galaxy S7 users in the United States and elsewhere are running into pesky bugs and they’re also experiencing frustrating performance issues after installing the Android 7.0 Nougat update on their device.
+Galaxy S7 and Galaxy S7 Edge users in the United States and other countries around the world are running into pesky bugs and frustrating performance issues after installing the Android 7.0 Nougat update on their device.

 Fixing performance issues can be a bit tricky but there are a few things to try before you get in contact with Samsung or your carrier.

 Today we want to outline some ways to improve Galaxy S7 Nougat performance on your Galaxy S7 or Galaxy S7 Edge.

 Some of these tips require a lot of effort.
 Others simply require you to start using some of the features Samsung delivered with its Android Nougat update.

 How to Fix Galaxy S7 Battery Life After Nougat

 Let’s start with battery life and connectivity issues.